Static and resonant properties of decorated square kagome lattice compound KCu$_7$(TeO$_4$)(SO$_4$)$_5$Cl: Discussion

+We observed two phase transitions at cooling of \nabok{}: there is a dielectric anomaly at $\Tafe = 25.4$~K, which is followed by an antiferromagnetic ordering at $\TN = 3.2$~K. To exclude possible misinterpretation of the effects caused by these transitions on the physics of quantum ground state formed in SKL layers, we demonstrate below that our experimental results allows drawing a border between these ordered phases and properties of SKL layers of nabokoite.

+Dielectric anomaly is a typical signature of ferroelectric phenomena, formation of ferro- or antiferroelectric order is usually accompanied by a lattice distortion.
+As was discussed above, nabokoite structure even at room temperature does not correspond to equilateral SKL model and include three nonequivalent exchange paths.
+Thus, small lattice distortions within the layer are not expected to drastically change this picture.
+As will be demonstrated below, analysis of magnetic resonance data in the antiferromagnetically ordered phase evidences that tetragonal lattice symmetry is actually conserved at low temperatures.
+Lattice symmetry lowering due to ferroelectric transition can have stronger effect on the coupling of the interlayer Cu2 ions to the rest of the nabokoite spin system.
+At room temperature, all Cu2-Cu1 paths are equivalent which results in total decoupling of Cu2 spins within mean field approximation.
+Lattice distortion can lift this frustration opening route to 3D magnetic ordering.

-\nabok{} orders antiferromagnetically at $\TN = 3.2$~K, which is significantly lower than the values of exchange interaction parameters estimated in thermodynamic measurement.
+\nabok{} orders antiferromagnetically at $\TN = 3.2$~K, the N\'{e}el temperature is significantly lower than the characteristic scale of the exchange interaction parameters estimated in the thermodynamic measurement.
 Such ``freezing'' of a spin liquid, being driven not by the main strong exchange coupling but by some weaker interaction, results sometimes in complicated forms of magnetic ordering \cite{ref33,ref34}.
-Magnetic resonance data allows to draw certain conclusions on the antiferromagnetic structure of nabokoite.
-These conclusions are based on two main experimental findings: observation of two gaps at zero field and observation of the resonance mode with the $f(H)$ asymptotic slope of 0.825~GHz/T strongly different from Larmor precession gyromagnetic ratio 0.280~GHz/T for $g = 2.00$ (see Fig.~\ref{fig:fig8-f(H)}).
+Our experimental data allows to draw certain conclusions on the antiferromagnetic structure of nabokoite.
+These conclusions are based on the following experimental findings: (i) only few percent of magnetic entropy freeze out on cooling below the N\'{e}el point, (ii) low temperature electron spin resonance experiment reveals two gaps at zero field and (iii) one of the resonance modes below $\TN$ has asymptotic slope of $f (H)$ dependence equal to 0.825~GHz/T, which is strongly different from Larmor precession gyromagnetic ratio 0.280~GHz/T for $g = 2.00$ (see Fig.~\ref{fig:fig8-f(H)}).